highfivve/moli-ad-tag/modules/README.md

 1. import the required module.
 This allows webpack to treeshake all other modules that are not imported
 2. create an instance of that module

+## Implement a module

+You can implement a module by reusing one of the existing modules.
+Modules are automatically part of the yarn workspace as `modules/*` is used as a workspace glob pattern.
+Things that are important

+1. Your `package.json` must contain a `validate` and `validate:jenkins` script
+2. The module needs to be added in the [Jenkinsfile](../Jenkinsfile) in the `stage('Modules')`